MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v15-v17.md

 ## Task 2: Rewrite code to handle obsoleted system tables

-In version 16, [!INCLUDE[prodshort](../developer/includes/prodshort.md)], a number of tables have been deprecated and replaced by new tables.
+In version 17, several tables have been deprecated and replaced by new tables, compared to version 15.
 For a list of these tables and the corresponding new tables, see [Deprecated Tables](deprecated-tables.md).
 Code that uses the deprecated tables, must be rewritten to use the tables.
 This change will typically affect your base application or the Microsoft System Application, if you're using it.

 For the base application or system application extensions, you'll have to create a new version that uses the new tables.
 The basic steps are as follows: